-Alkaline earth metals are found in the second group of the periodic table.
+Alkaline earth metals are in the second group of the periodic table.
 Group II elements include; Beryllium (Be), Magnesium (Mg), Calcium (Ca), Strontium (Sr), Barium (Ba) and Radium (Ra).
-Similar to alkaline metals, these elements also do not occur freely in the nature and they are also very reactive.
+Similar to alkaline metals, these elements also do not occur freely in nature and they are also very reactive.

-What is the difference between Alkali Metals and Alkaline Earth Metals?
+What is the Difference Between Alkali Metals and Alkaline Earth Metals?

-Alkali Metals vs Alkaline Earth Metals
+Summary – Alkali Metals vs Alkaline Earth Metals